-Milk Stork's Stash Mover provides 96 hours of cooling capabilities for moms to easily move their stash of frozen milk.
-This product does not include a shipping label.
-If you need to ship your stash please order the Stash Shipper.
+Milk Stork's Stash coolers provides 96 hours of cooling capabilities for parents to easily ship their stash of frozen milk.

 Milk Stork Stash coolers do not arrive cold, or activated and they do not have an activation button.
 Our coolers work with high performance vacuum insulated panels that will maintain the frozen temperature for up to 96 hours, which begins once the milk is packed into the cooler.

 Stash is available in one size:

 Up to 180oz (depending on how the milk is frozen & bags used.)

 - Shipping milk between Monday - Wednesday is encouraged to avoid weekend delivery delays

 - Milk should already be fully frozen before packing in cooler.
 We recommend freezing flat for maximum use of cooler space